mathshub pattern

 This programme is designed for primary teaching assistants who are supporting maths, and who would like to develop their specialist knowledge for teaching maths.
 This may be particularly relevant for new TAs, or TAs who have not received maths-specific training.
 The programme is designed to improve subject and pedagogical knowledge for all practitioners supporting the learning of primary maths.

-Work Group Dates for 2025.26
+Programme Dates for 2025.26

 SKTM - Primary Teachers